Skip to main content

 Most people don’t need a specialized hosting platform designed to optimize WordPress performance.
 If you can afford it, however, it can make life an awful lot easier.

 Managed services require a greater financial investment but, in return, provide additional support features like administration, backup, and security.
 They also provide peace of mind.
 We have published a comprehensive review of specialized WordPress hosting platforms.
-A few popular WordPress managed hosting platforms here are great choices:
+One of the most popular WordPress managed hosting platforms is WPEngine.

 I recommend comparing WordPress-optimized hosting platforms in terms of features, price, and possible technical limitations or restrictions.
 WPEngine, Pressidium, and Pressable are, for example, CDN-ready.
 Flywheel, however, offers MaxCDN services in comparison to Pagely, which uses PressCDN.
 They both provide other features like page caching and administrative services like uptime reliability, backup, scalability, and security.